-Yesterday, I featured my 10 tips for sleeping on a plane.
-I know these days, not everyone has time to read a long article, so I’m singling out tip number 10 as a standalone since it’s so important.
+Yesterday, I featured my top 10 tips for sleeping on a plane.
+I know that these days, not everyone has time to read a long article, so I’m singling out tip number 10 as a standalone tip since it’s so important.
 RELATED: FBI Warns Travelers Not to Do This – Here’s What to Do Instead

 When I fly (and even when I’m home), I try to avoid taking any kind of medication.
 Period.
 In fact, I’ve never even taken a sleeping pill or melatonin, which I know many people rely on to help them get through long flights.
 RELATED: 5 Tips For Traveling With Medications